'Massive and potentially permanent disruption': Canada's bleak view of Line 5 closure

 Enbridge insists the pipeline is safe, and has already received the state's approval for a $500-million effort to dig a tunnel beneath the straits that would house the line's twin pipes and protect them from anchor strikes.

-"Line 5 does not just affect one province or one region -- it supports our entire country," Natural Resources Minister Seamus O'Regan said in a statement.
+O'Regan has said Line 5 delivers more than half the propane and home heating oil consumed in Michigan, and is a vital source of energy for Ohio and Pennsylvania as well, to say nothing of Ontario and Quebec.

-It also delivers more than half the propane and home heating oil consumed in Michigan, and is a vital source of energy for Ohio and Pennsylvania as well, to say nothing of Ontario and Quebec, O'Regan added.
+"Molecules will get from Point A to Point B, energy gets to where it needs to get, but the alternative is not pretty," he said.

-"This pipeline is as important to Canada as it is to the U.S. It heats both Canadian and American homes.
-It supports both Canadian and American jobs."
+"It would be incredibly messy, incredibly polluting, incredibly expensive and nowhere near as safe.
+Thousands of 18-wheelers clogging up the 401 and the 403."

 U.S. Energy Secretary Jennifer Granholm, herself a former Michigan governor, refused to take a position on the dispute Tuesday, citing the fact that it remains before the courts.